How Ticket Presales Work

 Ticketmaster Presale

 Be sure to sign up to receive emails from Ticketmaster, and add your favorite artists within the app.
 Once you’ve added your favorites, look out for dedicated emails from us about special presales being hosted ahead of the general sale.
+You may receive an email with a presale code or password for a specific sale.

 Venue Presale

-Local venues sometimes also host presales, and will typically announce them via an email newsletter or social media.
+Local venues sometimes also host ticket presales, and will typically announce them via an email newsletter or social media.
 Make sure you follow your favorite venues on social media and are subscribed to their newsletters.

 Spotify Presale